ozfortress/ozfortress_docs/docs/guides/book_a_server.md

     *Note: This command can only be used by the person who reserved the server.*

-!!! warning `!extend`
-    Extends the time of the reservation by 1 hour.
-However this will only work if the server is free to reserve.

-    *Note: This command can only be used by the person who reserved the server.*

 !!! warning `!end`
     Ends the reservation and kicks all players.

     *Note: This command can only be used by the person who reserved the server.*

+!!! info `!extend`
+    Extends the time of the reservation by 1 hour.
+However this will only work if the server is free to reserve.

 !!! info `!who`
     Steam nickname of the person that reserved the server.